Unions call on Cabinet Office to write off pension overpayments

 Union seeks urgent meeting with the Cabinet Office after CSW reveals demands for payment

 An audit by pensions administrator MyCSP has so far found that some 12,000 civil service pensioners have been paid the wrong amount, some for several years.
-Around 10% of them have been paid more than they should have.
+Up to 10% of them have been paid more than they should have.
 All are being adjusted to the correct level in what the Cabinet Office has called a series of revisions.

-As well as having their pensions cut, around 1,200 former officials who have been overpaid are being asked to pay back the extra money they have received.
+As well as having their pensions cut, up to 1,200 former officials who have been overpaid are being asked to pay back the extra money they have received.
 An investigation by CSW discovered some pensioners were facing demands of more than £8,000 at the same time as having their payments docked.

 "It is not good enough for the scheme administrators to just demand repayment when these overpayments were a result of their own error,” Garry Graham, Prospect deputy general secretary, told CSW.